karo1205/AIC/README.txt

 cd sentiment_analisis
 python manage.py syncdb

-##Choose "yes" and enter Your Username and Password
+# Choose "yes" and choose a Username and Password

 cd ../crowdsource_sim
 python manage.py syncdb

-##Choose "yes" and enter Your Username and Password
+# Choose "yes" and choose a Username and Password

+# Add some initial data to the database
 python manage.py sqlcustom polls | ./manage.py dbshell

+# start crowdsourcing platform simulator
 python manage.py runserver 8002

-Run new terminal: (on every terminal you have to "source django/bin/activate")
+# Run new terminal: (on every terminal you have to "source django/bin/activate")

-Second Terminal:
+# Second Terminal:

 cd django/sentiment_analisis/

+# start sentiment analysis
 python manage.py runserver

-Run new terminal: (on every terminal you have to "source django/bin/activate")
+# Run new terminal: (on every terminal you have to "source django/bin/activate")

-Second Terminal:
+# Third Terminal:

 cd django/sentiment_analisis/

 python manage.py syncdb --all

+# start feed parser crons
 python manage.py runcrons

-##This Downloads Feeds from Source page and generates Task1s  Do this as often as you like
+# This Downloads Feeds from Source page and generates Task1s  Do this as often as you like

 # Do Things with App:
-Important Urls:
+# Important Urls:

-Crowdsourcing_sim:
+# Crowdsourcing_sim:

-127.0.0.1:8002/polls/ --> choose an open Task from all open Tasks 127.0.0.1:8002/polls/<task-id>/ --> get Task with <task-id>
+127.0.0.1:8002/polls/ 			# --> choose an open Task from all open Tasks 127.0.0.1:8002/polls/<task-id>/ # --> get Task with <task-id>

-Sentiment_analisis:
+# Sentiment_analisis:

-127.0.0.1:8000/makeorder --> make new Order for sentimentanalysis 127.0.0.1:8000/makeorder/<order-id>/ --> get Results of Order with <order-id>
+127.0.0.1:8000/makeorder 				# --> make new Order for sentimentanalysis
+127.0.0.1:8000/makeorder/<order-id>/ 	# --> get Results of Order with <order-id>

-#leave virtualenv
+# leave virtualenv
 deactivate